ibm-cloud-docs/dr-automation-powervs/dr-automation-events.md

 ## Administrating event logs
 {: #adm-log}

-Administrators can view detailed records of the Orchestrator VM activities, including:
+Administrators can view detailed records of the following Orchestrator VM activities:

 - You can access up to 100 current events in the IBM Cloud console.
 - DR automation displays pop-up notifications to keep you informed about important events, such as deployment status, errors, or other operational updates, with timestamps.